 She’s got a vast group of friends and the first thing she wanted to know was if all of her friends would be able to enjoy her song too.
 (Of course, the answer was yes!).

-We picked the Mishawaka, a legendary Colorado spot for music.
-One of the oldest restaurants/bars in the Colorado mountains, it’s located next to the beautiful Poudre River.
+We picked the Mishawaka, a legendary spot for music.
+One of the oldest restaurants/bars in the Colorado mountains, located next to the beautiful Poudre River.
 The setting was perfect for a multisensory event.
-This historic venue would provide the smells and sounds would help intensify the experience that we wanted for Destinee.
+This historic venue would provide the smells of the pine forest and sounds of the river that would intensify the experience that we wanted for Destinee.

 Destinee doesn’t let her situation get her down.
 She’s an employee at Children’s Hospital where she coordinates blood drives, providing invaluable blood for other children.
 Destinee knows how to pay it forward.
 Destinee Chases the Music!

-Rockers from Colorado, led by Lowell Thompson, these guys put on a show.
-A great mix of thier unique spin on covers, plus so much of their own music.
-Big Thompson Flood held a very special performance at the Mishawaka for Destinee.
-They wrote and performed Little Baby Jesus, a rock song for Destinee, to
+Rockin band Big Thompson Flood – from the front range of Colorado.
+These boys like to have fun and share it!
+Led by Lowell Thompson, these guys put on a show.
+A great mix of their unique spin on covers, plus so much of their own music.
+Big Thompson Flood held a very special performance